Cinépolis: Middle East

+In Oman, a Cinépolis Luxury Cinema at Oman Avenues Mall in Muscat offers four VIP auditoriums, alongside a Junior auditorium, a MacroXE auditorium with Dolby Atmos, and 4D E-motion screens in the adjacent Cinépolis Cinema.
+Another cinema at Oasis Mall in Sohar opened in 2019 and features eight screens alongside a Junior theatre.

+In 2020, Cinépolis expanded into the UAE with a 10-screen multiplex in Oasis Mall in Sharjah.
+Another cinema located at Circle Mall in Jumeirah Village, Dubai opened in 2023 but has since permanently closed.

+In 2023, Cinépolis opened its fourth cinema in Saudi Arabia, located at Al Masarah Square in Jeddah, featuring 6 luxury screening rooms as well as a Junior auditorium.

 United States

-Cinépolis USA, which is headquartered in Dallas, Texas began operating luxury theaters in the United States in 2011.
-In November 2018 it created the Bay Theatre in Pacific Palisades, California, based on an original 1940s design by architect S. Charles Lee as a plush five-screen cinema that features a coastal-themed menu at its concession stand, including an extensive wine list.
+Cinépolis USA, which is headquartered in Dallas, Texas, began operating luxury theaters in the United States in 2011.
+In November 2018, it created the Bay Theatre in Pacific Palisades, California, based on an original 1940s design by architect S. Charles Lee as a plush five-screen cinema that features a coastal-themed menu at its concession stand, including an extensive wine list.
 One auditorium of the new Bay Theatre is equipped with an increasingly rare 35 mm film projector.
 It also has a 12-screen luxury movie theater at Hollywood Park, on the site of the former Hollywood Park racetrack in Inglewood, California next to SoFi Stadium, which opened on 12 July 2023.
 In 2019, it acquired Moviehouse & Eatery to grow its presence in the United States.

 On 9 August 2019, Cinepolis reopened its Mansfield, New Jersey location after renovations.
 It features 13 screens and luxury leather recliners with a full kitchen menu and bar.
 On January 5, 2020, Cinepolis announced it had closed its theater in Roxbury Township, New Jersey.
 On July 28, 2021, Cinepolis confirmed it had closed its location in Parsippany, New Jersey.

 On 8 January 2023, Cinepolis closed its NYC location in Chelsea.

 Indonesia

-In October 2018, Cinépolis announced partnership with Cinemaxx, owned by Indonesia's Lippo Group, by acquiring 40% ownership stake.
+In October 2018, Cinépolis announced a collaboration with Cinemaxx, owned by Indonesia's Lippo Group, by acquiring 40% ownership stake.
 Cinemaxx, at that time, operated 45 theaters with 225 screens.
 Following the acquisition, Cinépolis opened its first cineplex on 18 September 2019 at Mataram, West Nusa Tenggara followed by the rebranding of all Cinemaxx multiplexes into Cinépolis until Q4 2019.